Linguistic-Antipatterns/linguistic-antipatterns.github.io/content/antipatterns/unexpected_effects.md

 In program verification, and more broadly in artificial intelligence and philosophy, the *frame* of an action is the set of things that may be reasonably modified by it.
 Giving functions a narrow frame is important so that, when there is a problem, the programmer needs only think about a few things that could cause the problem.
 In this antipattern, the name of the function suggests a narrow frame, but the function breaks out of the frame.

 For a great discussion, see [this essay](https://folk.idi.ntnu.no/gamback/teaching/TDT4138/dennett84.pdf) by Daniel Dennett.

+As an example of what can go wrong: the name of these functions implies that a valid implementation would have no side effects.
+It would therefore be valid to change the function to remove the side effects.
+However, other code may depend on these effects, even though they are not guaranteed, and so making what should be a benign change can cause other code to break.
+The previous code could be said to contain an [error of modular reasoning](https://www.pathsensitive.com/2018/01/the-three-levels-of-software-why-code.html): a method that works for all inputs, but where a programmer would need to read large chunks of the codebase to ascertain that this method works and could not do so just by reading the method and the names/documentation of its dependences.